ncarn2/process_monitor/README.md

 ## Usage

 `python3 system_monitor.py` in the local directory assuming you have all of the dependencies installed.

 Or:
 `py_system_monitor`
-if installed with the recommended install method.
+If installed with the recommended install method.

 ## License